-Medication Symptoms and diseases commonly used to treat Most common and most serious side effects Public drug plan coverage steroids glucocorticoids - can be given by mouth, by intravenous infusion (for life or organ- threatening disease), by intramuscular injection, by injection directly into a joint or tendon sheath (when there is local inflammation) cortisone dexamethasone hydrocortisone medroxyprednisolone methylprednisolone prednisolone Benefits should be seen within 24 hours Inflammation caused by RA, AS, PsA, SLE, vasculitis.
+Medication Symptoms and diseases commonly used to treat Most common and most serious side effects steroids glucocorticoids - can be given by mouth, by intravenous infusion (for life or organ-threatening disease), by intramuscular injection, by injection directly into a joint or tendon sheath (when there is local inflammation) cortisone dexamethasone hydrocortisone methylprednisolone prednisone prednisolone Benefits should be seen within 24 hours Inflammation caused by RA, AS, PsA, SLE, vasculitis.
 Sometimes given by injection to any joint (including OA).
 A good bridge therapy before DMARDs take full effect.
 It is unlikely that glucocorticoids will slow down the joint damage caused by these diseases, but glucocorticoids are often used to treat life-threatening or organ-threatening complications of these diseases.
-For example: RA lung inflammation RA eye disease RA vasculitis.
-Side effects are usually dose and time dependent.
-They rarely occur with single injections or short course, but are very frequent and sometimes irreversible with higher doses or long courses.
+For example: RA lung inflammation RA eye disease RA vasculitis SLE nephritis SLE brain disease Dermatomyositis Side effects are usually dose and time dependent.
+They rarely occur with single injections or short courses, but are very frequent and sometimes irreversible with higher doses or long courses.
 Short term side effects include: Sleep disturbance, mood swings or even psychosis, blurred vision.
-The side effects listed below are generally seen with long-term use (at least a couple of months).
-Most common include: Stomach upset, thin skin, easy bruising, central weight gain, facial fullness (moon face) buffalo hump, increased hair growth, acne, thin extremities with muscle wasting and weakness, glaucoma, cataracts, increased cardiovascular risks, high cholesterol, high blood pressure, mood swings, depression, osteoporosis and increased risk of fracture, increased risk of infection, worsening of diabetes in known diabetics, or induction of diabetes in people already prone to developing it.
+The sides effects listed below are generally seen with long-term use (at least a couple of months).
+Most common include: Stomach upset, thin skin, easy bruising, central weight gain, facial fullness (moon face) buffalo hump, increased hair growth, acne, thin extremities with muscle wasting and weakness, glaucoma, cataracts, increased cardiovascular risk, high cholesterol, high blood pressure, mood swings, depression, osteoporosis and increased risk fracture, increased risk of infection, worsening of diabetes in known diabetics, or induction of diabetes in people already prone to developing it.
 The risk of osteoporosis (thin bones that break easily) may be reduced by taking appropriate amounts of calcium, vitamin D and certain medications that build bone.
-Rare but serious: Psychosis, severe depression, stroke, heart attack, pancreatitis, peptic ulcer disease, and osteonecrosis (can occur over short-term use).
-This is due to the interruption of blood to the end of a long bone (hip, knee or shoulder typically).
+Rare but serious: Psychosis, severe depression, stroke, heart attack, pancreatitis and peptic ulcer disease.
+Osteonecrosis (can occur over short-term use), due to the interruption of blood supply to the end of a long bone (hip, knee, or shoulder typically).
 This may cause complete destruction of the joint and is irreversible, usually.
 Osteonecrosis risk higher in SLE.
-Adrenal crisis: Long-term use of gluccoorticoids usually suppresses adrenal gland function (makes cortisol that our bodies need).
-Therefore suddenly stopping or rapidly reducing gluccoorticoids can cause "cortisol deficiency".
+Adrenal crisis: Long-term use of glucocorticoids usually suppresses adrenal gland function (makes cortisol that our bodies need).
+Therefore, suddenly stopping or rapidly reducing glucocorticoids can cause "cortisol deficiency".
 Symptoms include loss of appetite, nausea, vomiting, abdominal pain, weakness, fatigue confusion or coma.
 There may be problems with the blood electrolytes (sodium and potassium).
-Adrenal crisis can even occur in a person who is still on gluccoorticoids.
+Adrenal crisis can even occur in a person who is still on glucocorticoids.
 It can be precipitated by surgery, trauma or an infection.
-Fo All plans offer coverage other medications pregabalin (Lyrica®) - capsule taken by mouth Widespread muscle pain caused by fibromyalgia.
+For this reason, people on long-term glucocorticoids should have a b other medications pregabalin (Lyrica®) - capsule taken by mouth Widespread muscle pain caused by fibromyalgia.
 Most common include: Dizziness, sleepiness, weight gain, blurred vision, dry mouth, swelling of hands and feet, trouble concentrating.
-Most serious include: Serious allergic reactions, suicidal thoughts or actions, muscle problems, problems with eyesight, feeling "high".
-Most provinces do not yet list but resubmissions are ongoing duloxetine (Cymbalta®) Management of pain associated with fibromyalgia and for the chronic pain associated with OA of the knee.
-Most common include: Nausea, dizziness, fatigue, drowsiness, muscle weakness, constipation, dry mouth, diarrhea, abdominal pain, insomnia, decreased appetite, weight gain, and erectile dysfunction Most serious include: Serotonin syndrome and neuroleptic malignant syndrome (cause brain, muscle digestive system, and autonomic nervous system changes), liver disorder, Stevens-Johnson syndrome and erythema multiforme (serious skin reactions).
+Most serious include: Serious allergic reactions, suicidal thoughts or actions, muscle problems, problems with eyesight, feeling "high". duloxetine (Cymbalta®) Management of pain associated with fibromyalgia and for the chronic pain associated with OA of the knee.
+Most common include: Nausea, dizziness, fatigue, drowsiness, muscle weakness, constipation, dry mouth, diarrhea, abdominal pain, insomnia, decreased appetite, weight gain, and erectile dysfunction.
+Most serious include: Serotonin syndrome and neuroleptic malignant syndrome (cause brain, muscle digestive system, and autonomic nervous system changes), liver disorder, Stevens-Johnson syndrome and erythema multiforme (serious skin reactions).
 Rare side effects include gastrointestinal bleeding, feeling of restlessness, glaucoma, mania, severe allergic reaction, weight gain, and low sodium level in blood.
-Most plans offer coverage.